 Name Age Position Director Since

-Z eynep "Zee" Hakimoglu 55 Chairman, Chief Executive Officer, and President 2006
+Zeynep "Zee" Hakimoglu 56 Chairman, Chief Executive Officer, and President 2006

-В rad R. Baldwin 52 Director (1)(2)(3) 1988
+Brad R. Baldwin 53 Director (1)(2)(3) 1988

-L arry R. Hendricks 65 Director (1)(3) 2003
+Larry R. Hendricks 66 Director (1)(3) 2003

-S cott M. Huntsman 43 Director (1)(2)(3) 2003
+Scott M. Huntsman 44 Director (1)(2)(3) 2003

+E. Bryan Bagley 45 Nominee for Director

-(1)Member of the Audit Committee
+(1) Member of the Audit Committee

-(2) (3) Member of the Compensation Committee
+(2) Member of the Compensation Committee

-Member of the Nominating Committee
+(3) Member of the Nominating Committee

 Zee Hakimoglu has served as a director of our company since April 2006.
 Ms. Hakimoglu joined our company in December 2003 with more than 15 years of executive and senior-level, high-tech management experience and was appointed as President and Chief Executive Officer in July 2004 and Chairman of the Board in July 2007.
-She served in a variety of executive business development, product marketing, and engineering roles including Vice President of Product Line Management for ClearOne from December 2003 to July 2004; Vice President of Product Line Management for Oplink Communications, a publicly traded developer of fiber optic subsystems and components from December 2001 to December 2002; President of OZ Optics USA, a manufacturer of fiber optic test equipment and components from August 2000 to November 2001; and various management positions including Vice President of Wireless Engineering and wireless business unit Vice President for Aydin Corp., a telecommunications equipment company, formerly traded on the New York Stock Exchange from May 1982 until it was acquired in September 1996.
+She served in a variety of executive business development, product marketing, and engineering roles including Vice President of Product Line Management for ClearOne from December 2003 to July 2004; Vice President of Product Line Management for Oplink Communications, a publicly traded developer of fiber optic subsystems and components from December 2001 to December 2002; President of OZ Optics USA, a manufacturer of fiber optic test equipment and components from August 2000 to November 2001; and various management positions including Vice President of Wireless Engineering and Vice President of Wireless Business Unit for Aydin Corp., a telecommunications equipment company, formerly traded on the New York Stock Exchange from May 1982 until it was acquired in September 1996.
 She also was Vice President of Business Development for Kaifa Technology from October 1998 to August 2000 and was instrumental in its acquisition by E-Tek Dynamics, then again acquired by JDS Uniphase.
 Through these acquisitions, she held the role of Deputy General Manager of the Kaifa business unit.
 Ms. Hakimoglu earned a Bachelor of Science Degree in Physics from California State College, Sonoma, and a Master's Degree in Physics from Drexel University.

 Brad R. Baldwin has served as a director of our company since October 1988.
 Mr. Baldwin is an attorney licensed to practice in Utah.
-Since April 2001, he has been engaged in the commercial real estate business with Commerce CRG in Salt Lake City, Utah.
-From February 2000 to March 2001, Mr. Baldwin served as an executive with Idea Exchange Inc. From October 1994 to January 2000, he served as President and Chief Executive Officer of Bank One, Utah, a commercial bank headquartered in Salt Lake City, Utah.
-Mr. Baldwin holds a Degree in Finance from the University of Utah and a Juris Doctorate Degree from the University of Washington.
+Since April 2009, Mr. Baldwin has served as general counsel to the Wasatch Front Regional Multiple Listing Service.
+The WFRMLS currently assists over 12,000 broker, agents and appraisers with their MLS needs and services.
+From April 2001 to April 2009, he served as an attorney and investment real estate specialist with the commercial real estate business with Commerce CRG in Salt Lake City, Utah.
+From 1988 to 2000, he served as legal counsel and president of Bank One, Utah.
+He also practiced business, corporate and real estate law for ten years in Salt Lake City.
+He has a degree in finance from the University of Utah and a law degree from the University of Washington.
+He has served on the board of many community organizations, including the Salt Lake Area Chamber of Commerce, the Utah Bankers Association, and the Economic Development Corporation of Utah.

 Larry R. Hendricks has served as a director of our company since June 2003.
-Mr. Hendricks is a Certified Public Accountant who retired in December 2002 after serving as Vice President of Finance and General Manager of Daily Foods, Inc., a national meat processing company from.
-During his 30-year career in accounting, he served as a self-employed CPA from and worked for the international accounting firm Peat Marwick & Mitchell from.
+Mr. Hendricks is a Certified Public Accountant who retired in December 2002 after serving as Vice President of Finance and General Manager of Daily Foods, Inc., a national meat processing company.
+During his 30-year career in accounting, he served as a self-employed CPA and worked for the international accounting firm Peat Marwick & Mitchell.
 Mr. Hendricks has served on the boards of eight other organizations, including Tunex International, Habitat for Humanity, Daily Foods, and Skin Care International.
 He earned a Bachelor's Degree in Accounting from Utah State University and a Master of Business Administration Degree from the University of Utah.